al6x/nim/mono/readme.md

 # Todo

+- Add screenshots of todo and keep as examples of apps made with mono
 - Inherit Component from El, so it.window_title would be possible inside el(Component)
 - `document.title` and `document.location`.
 - Browser Adapter with multiple widgets in the page and interactive charts.